Tenzing94/Accelerated_Cpp_Book/Chapter_01/Exercise_1-6.md

 2. In the next line, the word `Samuel` gets removed from the buffer and is displayed in your computer.
 The buffer now has one word `Beckett`.
 3. In the next line, `std::cin >> name;` is ignored because the buffer already has a word.
 4. In the next line, `Beckett` gets removed from the buffer and is displayed in your computer.

+NOTE: The program stops and asks for the user's input only when the buffer is empty.
+As we saw in the program above, as long as there is a word in the buffer, the program will not bother to ask the user for input.